quantnetwork/overledger-sdk-javascript/api_reference.md

 | dlt | <code>string</code> | The distributed ledger technology. |
 | [privateKey] | <code>string</code> | The private key of an account for the respecitve dlt. |

-Options for loading a DLT in the SDK
+Options for loading a DLT in the SDK.

 <a name="NetworkOptions"></a>

 ## NetworkOptions
-Overledger network options
+Overledger network options.

 <a name="Options"></a>